ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 the payload.
 The media type is "message/ppm-aggregate-init-req".

-To process the leader's request, the helper first checks that the nonces in `AggregateInitReq.seq` are all distinct.
-If two InputReportShare messages have the same nonce, then the helper MUST abort with error "unrecognizedMessage".
+To process the leader's request, the helper first checks that the nonces in `AggregateInitReq.report_shares` are all distinct.
+If two ReportShare values have the same nonce, then the helper MUST abort with error "unrecognizedMessage".

-Next, the helper initializates the preparation state for each report share in `AggregateInitReq.seq`.
+Next, the helper initializates the preparation state for each report share in `AggregateInitReq.report_shares`.
 Each report share will either be processed successfully or is otherwise invalid, being marked with one of the following errors:

 ~~~